 Having a Digital Asset Manager on your team is kind of like the difference between a tumultuous pile of confusing cooking ingredients and a pantry neatly stocked with clearly labeled, fresh ingredients.
 The latter makes it a lot easier to consistently whip up something delicious.

 In other words, by having a role dedicated to keeping your library of assets tidy and up-to-date, those items will become a lot more accessible to the other roles in your organization,making life easier for everyone including your marketing, creative, legal, IT, sales teams.

-Here are some stats from a report based on one client that drives home the return on investment a digital asset management system alone can bring to your company:
+Here are some stats from a report based on one composite organization that drives home the return on investment a digital asset management system alone can bring to your company: